kairosity/mp4-lionize/README.md

 - Clicking the logout button brings the user to a logout confirmation page and then when they confirm their logout intent, they see a toast message telling them they have successfully signed out.
 - Registration is confirmed via email.
 - Logging in brings the user directly to their user portal as well as delivering a login confirmation message via toast that communicates both the action and reassures them of its accuracy with the inclusion of their username in the message content itself.
-- Adding anything to the shopping bag pops up a small toast modal that confirms the addition.
+- Adding anything to the shopping bag triggers a pop-up toast modal that confirms the addition.
 - On the shopping bag page, if a user chooses to remove an item from their bag, this is also confirmed via a toast message.
 - When the order is being processed after checkout, a page loading icon informs the user that something is happening.
 - When the order is processed the user is brought to the order success page and also sees an order success toast.
 A confirmation email is also sent to them.